You probably got here while searching something like

 Webroot is slowing down my computer

-You might find that Webroot is eating CPU and slowing down your computer.
-You’re slower in work.
+You might find that Webroot is slowing down your computer.
+You’re delayed in work.
 You look like an idiot.
 All you want to do is get your work done, so you try to remove Webroot.
 Try as you may, you can’t find the uninstall button.

 Webroot High CPU usage

 In my experience, Webroot hogs CPU constantly and runs down the battery.
 I’m not sure what it’s doing, but it sure uses a lot of CPU.

 There are plenty of threads relating to this issue elsewhere on the internet, lots of people have this problem.

 So now, you find that you can’t uninstall Webroot.
 You click the little icon – go to the control panel – no uninstall option.

 If you can’t get your work done, you might dare to plow ahead and remove it anyway.